-A Heritage Salvage Methodology report has been prepared by GLC for the relocation of the Rosehill Railway Station Footbridge in accordance with MCoA D18.1.
-This identifies the significant fabric to be retained, as well as the methodology for salvage of the fabric, developed in collaboration with GLC engineering team members.
+A Heritage Salvage Methodology report was prepared by GLC for the relocation of the Rosehill Railway Station Footbridge in accordance with MCoA D18.1.
+This detailed the significant fabric to be retained, as well as the methodology for salvage of the fabric.